A hand with long nails holding two cards; the white card has Ana Smith written on it, and the black one has SSN.

 Tax identity theft is a lot like Social Security benefits fraud.
 The only difference is that the identity thief uses your SSN and PII to file tax refunds instead of benefits in your name.

-Tax identity theft is also known as Stolen Identity Refund Fraud (SIRF) and, while not as common as financial identity theft, still costs people millions of dollars every year.
+Tax identity theft is also known as Stolen Identity Refund Fraud (SIRF)., While not as common as financial identity theft, it still costs people millions of dollars every year.

 1. Medical identity theft